Alejogb1/job-board/blog-data/how-can-i-use-importmap-with-bootstrap-in-rails-7.md

 id: "how-can-i-use-importmap-with-bootstrap-in-rails-7"
 ---

-Right, let's get into this.
-I recall a project back in '22, a fairly hefty internal dashboard, where we made a conscious decision to move away from the asset pipeline for managing our front-end dependencies in our Rails 7 app.
+Right, I recall a project back in '22, a fairly hefty internal dashboard, where we made a conscious decision to move away from the asset pipeline for managing our front-end dependencies in our Rails 7 app.
 Bootstrap was, naturally, a core component, and we opted for import maps as our dependency management solution.
 It’s a different beast than the asset pipeline, and if you’re accustomed to that workflow, there will be an adjustment period.
 It's worthwhile, though, offering a cleaner, less error-prone approach, especially for front-end libraries.

-The fundamental principle behind import maps is that they allow you to declare how browser-native `import` statements should resolve dependencies *without* relying on a bundler like webpack, esbuild, or importjs.
+The fundamental principle behind import maps is that they allow you to declare how browser-native `import` statements should resolve dependencies _without_ relying on a bundler like webpack, esbuild, or importjs.
 Instead, we provide the browser with a map of identifiers (e.g., `bootstrap`) to their respective locations (e.g., `https://cdn.skypack.dev/bootstrap@5.3.2/dist/js/bootstrap.esm.min.js`).
 This essentially offloads the module resolution work to the browser itself.
 Now, applying this to Bootstrap in Rails 7 involves several key steps.

 First, let’s establish the basics in your `config/importmap.rb` file.
 This is where we define our mappings.
 A typical entry would look like this: